Table of Contents

 However, there are serious health conditions that may result in your cat drooling:

-- Ptaylism, also known as hypersalivation, can be caused by neurological dysfunction.
+- Ptyalism, also known as hypersalivation, can be caused by neurological dysfunction.

-- Motion sickness in cats involves the nervous system as well; cats traveling by car commonly drool, sedated or not.
+- Motion sickness in cats involves the nervous system; cats traveling by car commonly drool, even if they are sedated.

-- Poor dental health is usually the reason for a drooling cat; periodontal disease, like gingivitis, or an abscessed tooth cause considerable pain and hypersalivation to pets.
+- Poor dental health is the most common cause of drooling in cats.
+Periodontal disease, gingivitis, or an abscessed tooth cause considerable pain and hypersalivation in pets.

-- Accidental poisoning in cats is the second most common cause, whether the toxin is a household chemical, human food, venomous creature, or plant.
+- Accidental poisoning in cats is the second most common cause of drooling, whether the toxin is a household chemical, human food, venomous creature, or plant.

 Many medical conditions have similar symptoms and are easily confused, making a veterinarian’s professional diagnosis necessary.
 If you suspect your pet is ill or injured, you can always call a local vet clinic and explain the situation; most are more than happy to advise you of the situation’s seriousness.

 If your pet has been poisoned – depending on the substance – it should be treated as a medical emergency!
-Vomiting and diarrhea may occur, Common cat poisons include lilies, antifreeze, marijuana, raisins, and alcohol.
+Vomiting and diarrhea may occur, depending on the toxin.
+Common cat poisons include lilies, antifreeze, marijuana, raisins, and alcohol.
 Many human foods and indoor plants aren’t safe for felines, so always consult your vet or the Pet Poison Hotline‘s handy guide.

 Emergency treatment for a poisoned pet involves purging the toxin from their system, typically through a combination of induced vomiting, charcoal, or intravenous fluids.
-Lilies, for example, are extremely harmful to a cat’s kidneys; a constant IV drip is necessary to flush out the toxin, while overnight monitoring ensures the danger has passed.
+Lilies, for example, are extremely harmful to a cat’s kidneys; an IV drip is necessary to flush out the toxin, while overnight monitoring ensures the danger has passed.
 This rehydration is also essential for pets who have vomited or suffered from diarrhea.
-If you call a pet poison hotline or emergency vet clinic, they may advise you to feed your cat activated charcoal, which absorbs any of the substance still left in the stomach.

-Brushing your cat’s teeth can prevent plaque and tartar from attracting bacteria, which leads to painful gum inflammation.
+Brushing your cat’s teeth can prevent plaque and tartar formation, as well as painful gingivitis.
 Abscessed teeth can also result from a combination of too many treats and too little brushing.
 Try a fish- or chicken-flavored toothpaste, along with a small fingertip toothbrush for cats!
-Start by acclimating your pet to being held for a period of time and then to having the brush rubbed across their gums.
-For cats averse to toothbrushing, ask your vet about a fluoride solution that can be added to a pet fountain to keep teeth squeaky clean.
+Start by acclimating your pet to being held and having the brush rubbed across their gums, and gradually progress to thorough brushing.
+For cats averse to toothbrushing, ask your vet about other home dental care options.
+Keeping your cat’s teeth clean and healthy is the most effective way to prevent excess drooling.

 If your cat has been given a clean bill of health but is still drooling, your only solution may be a good ol’ fashioned towel on the lap.
 Eating may be difficult for cats suffering from periodontal disease, so consult your vet to see if special food or nutritional supplements are needed.
 Wet food is often easier for toothless or elderly cats, as it requires less saliva to moisten and eat.